 Douro River Cruise with Wine

-The ultimate Porto combo: guided walking tour of the historic centre, priority entry to Lello Bookshop, and a Douro River cruise.
-Perfect for first-time visitors who want land and water in one package.
-Excellent value at $71.
+The definitive Porto combo: guided walking tour of the historic centre, priority entry to Lello Bookshop, and a Douro River cruise.
+A sensible way to see the city from land and water in one outing.

 Best Time to Go

 The Douro cruise season runs March through October, with peak conditions from May to September.
-Sunset cruises between 6pm and 8pm (varying by season) offer the best light and atmosphere.
-Winter cruises (November–February) operate on a reduced schedule and can be cold — dress warmly and check availability in advance.
+Sunset cruises between 6pm and 8pm (varying by season) offer the most dramatic light and atmosphere.
+Winter cruises (November–February) operate on a reduced schedule and can be cold, dress warmly and check availability in advance.

 What to Bring